Glossary Terms

 In medicine, antibodies are special proteins in blood that belong to the immune system.
 Antibodies bind germs and other substances in the blood that can be dangerous to humans.
 Pathogens and other substances unknown to the body can trigger the increased production of antibodies as a defense mechanism.

 The Apgar test is the first examination of the newborn.
 This test assesses the health of the newborn.
 The child's breathing, pulse, reflexes, appearance and movement are examined and scored from 1 to 10.
-This score is used to determine what care the child needs and whether he or she needs to receive medical treatment.
+This score is used to determine what care the child needs and whether they need to receive medical treatment.

 An attending midwife is a midwife who works freelance in the maternity ward at a hospital.
-She concludes special contracts with individual hospitals for this purpose.
+They have special contracts with individual hospitals for this purpose.
 A distinction is often made between an on-duty, attending midwife and a companion midwife.
-An on-duty, attending midwife works with other midwives in the team and shares the shifts in the delivery room with them.
-She attends all deliveries there and does not know most of the mothers beforehand.
-A companion midwife does not work hospital shifts and only attends the births in the delivery room if she is accompanying a pregnant woman who she has already been taking care of during the pregnancy.
+On-duty, attending midwives work together as a team and share the shifts in the delivery room.
+They attend all deliveries there and do not know most of the parents beforehand.
+A companion midwife does not work hospital shifts and only attends the births in the delivery room if accompanying a pregnant person whom they have already been taking care of during pregnancy.

 A baby monitor is a device that transmits sounds or video images.
 It enables parents to hear when their baby starts crying in another room.
 This monitoring allows them to be away from the baby and still take action when the child needs them.